Global Investment Advisor Centralizes Procurement Strategy; Saves $800K in Just Three Years

 After analyzing the firm’s current spend, the team discovered they could drive bespoke purchasing opportunities by leveraging their combined spend with other customers and affiliate firms, and as a result they were able to implement their best-in-class airline discount programs.

-Alongside significant air travel cost reductions, Concertiv loaded their hotel program in both the US and UK with the client, as well as continually reviewing and suggesting the best Travel Agencies to support Cross Ocean as they grew larger.
+Alongside significant air travel cost reductions, Concertiv loaded their hotel program in both the US and UK with the client, as well as continually reviewing and suggesting the best Travel Agencies to support the firm as they grew larger.

 Price Reductions and Operational Wins Expand the Relationship to Market Data and Tech